redmine-xmpp/notifications/README.markdown

 # XMPP Notifications Plugin for Redmine

-This plugin is intended to provide _not so_ basic integration with XMPP messenger (Jabber).
+This plugin is intended to provide integration with XMPP messenger (Jabber).

 Following actions will result in notifications to Jabber: